geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 The plugin is new.
 Be patient, and report issues via the support forum or the GitHub repository: https://github.com/geoffreycrofte/bluesky-social-plugin-for-wordpress/issues

+= How do I ask for a feature support? =

+The plugin is new, so feel free to ask for new features or better support at: https://github.com/geoffreycrofte/bluesky-social-plugin-for-wordpress/issues
+The more info you give, the better the support will be.
+Be patient, I work alone.

 = Is this an official BlueSky Plugin =